Trade Idea: EUR/JPY - Stand aside

 Stop:-

-Failure to extend yesterday rebound and current decline suggests near term downside risk remains for the corrective fall from 123.86 to extend weakness to 122.00, however, as broad outlook remains consolidative, reckon downside would be limited and support at 121.58 (last week's low) should remain intact, bring another rebound later.
+As the single currency found support at 122.01 and has rebounded again, suggesting consolidation with mild upside bias would be seen and gain to 123.50-55 is likely, however, break of resistance at 123.86 (last week's high) is needed to retain bullishness and bring retest of 124.10, once this level is penetrated, this would confirm recent upmove has resumed and extend further gain in wave v of larger degree wave iii to 124.40-50, then towards 125.00.

-On the upside, expect recovery to be limited to 123.00-10, bring further consolidation.
-Only above 123.30-35 would revive bullishness and bring test of 123.86 last week's high, break there would would add credence to our view that correction from 124.10 is over, then retest of this level would follow, break there would confirm recent upmove has resumed in wave v of larger degree wave iii to 124.40-50, then towards 125.00.
+In view of this, we are looking to buy euro again on pullback.
+Below said support at 122.01 would risk weakness to 121.58 but only break there would bring a stronger retracement of recent upmove to 121.00 first.

 Our latest preferred count is that wave (ii) is ABC-X-ABC which ended at 123.33 and wave (iii) is unfolding with wave iii ended at 100.77, followed by wave iv at 111.57 and wave v as well as the wave (iii) has ended at 97.04, followed by wave (iv) at 111.43 and wave (v) has ended at 94.12 which is also the end of the larger degree v, this also implied the major wave (C) has also ended there, hence major correction has commenced from there with (A) leg unfolding in its lower degree wave c which has possibly ended at 145.69.
 Under this count, A-B-C wave (B) has commenced with A leg ended at 136.23, wave B at 143.79 and wave C has possibly ended at 149.79.